plamenjm/git-simple-notifier/README.md

 There are few hints inside the configuration file.

+The script does not need approvement from organization.

 Note: First you must edit the configuration file for your needs!

 ---